Ismail-Maj/LeetCode-Rust/README.md

-Curated List of Top 75 LeetCode Questions solved in Rust.
+Curated list of top 75 LeetCode questions solved in Rust.
 High emphasis in readability and speed.

 ## Array